 Most people don't find it that difficult to learn to drive a car.
-While you don't have to know all that stuff about internal combustion engines, fuel injection, drive trains and transmissions, you do need to know a little bit about how a car works.
-That means knowing about how to turn it on, make it go forward, make it go backward, make it stop (generally a very valuable piece of information), make it turn left or right, and so on.
+Although you don't have to know everything about internal combustion engines, fuel injection, drivetrains and transmissions, you do need to know a little bit about how a car works.
+That means you need to know how to start it, make it go forward, make it go backward, make it stop (generally a very valuable piece of information), make it turn left or right, and so on.